Land Based: Use of Science

 Care to maximise production.

 One way to maximise plant growth and production is by using hydroponics.
-This method allows more surface area of growning, tighter control of growth without reliance on seasons and natural soils.
+This method allows more surface area of growing, tighter control of growth without reliance on seasons and natural soils.
 This video also shows an application using hydroponics to feed livestock.

 Plant pests and diseases: